Cherry blossom, mandu

 You are invited to take part in the Cherry Blossom Project.

-The popularity of Cherry blossom festivals that take place in far eastern countries, brings people together to celebrate the arrival of spring.
+The project is inspired by the popularity of Cherry blossom festivals that take place in far eastern countries that brings people together to celebrate the arrival of spring.
 People gather to sit beneath the trees to share food and experience the fleeting beauty of the blossoming trees.

 Korean Mandus (Dumpling strings) are often made to give to friends with a written message of good wishes wrapped within one of the dumplings.
 They can also be used to contain a personal message or affirmation.
-At the end of the project, you can take your labelled mandu home with you.
+At the end of the project, you collect your labelled mandu from the installation or choose to have it posted back to you.

 The project is proud to be supported by the British Korean Society who have kindly sponsored the material costs of the project.

-If you would like to take part in my Cherry Blossom Picnic project and make a Korean style mandu string then click on the registration button below.
+If you would like to take part in my Cherry Blossom project and make a Korean style mandu mobile then click on the registration button below.

 There is a registration fee of £15.00.